|

 along

-the
+the route

-by
+by drivers.

 Regular